-From the study, based on the results of tensile, hardness, bending tests, and and chemical composition it can be concluded all the chemical contents of all cylinders and unformed plate were in the acceptable range of the standard of steel grades used for LPG cylinder except manganese in addition the tensile properties of the unformed plate and base metal of the LPG cylinders were show little different from BS50445 standard and they are in the acceptable range.
-The ultimate tensile strength, yield strength and elongation of the weld metal of the LPG cylinders are nearly similar according to ASME standard.
-It is also clear that from the results that average hardness values of sample (D) has recorded greatest value as compared with other samples.
-On the other hand from the bending results it can be showed that there were no development of crack was noticed during the bending test.
+From the above study, the following points can be concluded based on the results of tensile, hardness, bending tests, and chemical composition:

+- 1. All the chemical contents of all cylinders and unformed plate were in the acceptable range of the standard of steel grades used for LPG cylinder except manganese. - 2.
+The tensile properties of the unformed plate and base metal of the LPG cylinders were show little different from BS50445 standard and they are in the acceptable range. - 3.
+The ultimate tensile strength, yield strength and elongation of the weld metal of the LPG cylinders are nearly similar according to ASME standard. - 4.
+It is clear that from the results that average hardness values of sample (D) have recorded greatest value as compared with other samples. - 5.
+Bending results showed that there was no development of crack was noticed during the bending test.